intelagense/rwxrob/log/2021/04/29/README.md

+## Thursday, April 29, 2021, 11:47:19PM EDT <1619754439>

+Just realized that since YAML doesn't care how much indentation is for the first item that it doesn't even need a here-document to look nice.

 ## Thursday, April 29, 2021, 11:35:20PM EDT <1619753720>

 Hit a *major* point of confusion when combining shell scripts and YAML